The Classification of the Stable Marked Reduction of Genus 2 Curves in Residue Characteristic 2

 {\bf Case (F):} Here we have $\alpha>\beta=0$.
 The 3 possible subcases are sketched in Figure~\ref{FigTwoCaseF}.

 {\bf Case (G):} Here we have $\alpha\ge\beta>0$.
 The 6 possible subcases are sketched in Figure~\ref{FigTwoCaseG}.

-From the above results, one can also determine the closed fiber $\Cst_0$ of the stable reduction of the unmarked curve~$C$.
+From the above results, one can also determine the closed fiber $\Cst_0$ of the stable reduction of the unmarked curve~$C$ by consecutively contracting non-singular rational curves containing fewer than $3$ double points.
 The list of possible cases and their names are taken from Liu \cite[Th.\,1]{Liucriterionarticle}.
-There the case distinctions were given in terms of Igusa invariants, which are complicated polynomials in the coefficients of~$f$.
+There the case distinctions were given in terms of Igusa invariants, which are complicated polynomials in the coefficients of~$F$.
 Our results yield relatively simple conditions in terms of the numbers $\alpha,\beta,\gamma,\delta$ alone.
 The seven cases for $\Cst_0$ are sketched in Figure \ref{FigTwoCaseUnmarked}.

-\subsection{Computing $\delta$}
+\subsection{Computing $\delta'$}